determined-ai/determined/examples/tutorials/mnist_ptl/README.md

   - similar to other x_epoch_end

 properties:
-QUESTION: where does each of these get set. if it's the trainer how do we set it without it.
+TODO: find where does each of these gets set in pytorch trial or lower and update at the right time
 - `current_epoch`: figure out a good place to update this
 - `device`: use to make your code device agnostic
-- `global_rank`: sg
+- `global_rank`: from context.distributed
-- `global_step`: sg
+- `global_step`: from context.distributed
 - `hparams`: leave as is. no work to do
 - `logger`: no need to support. but what do we do if user uses it.
   - fake logger?